Thinking Beyond Borders for Canada.

 The Canadian tax system is a self-assessment system.
 Individuals are required to determine their own liability for income taxes and file the required returns for any taxation year in which taxes are payable.
 Individuals file their own tax returns; spouses do not file jointly.

 A non-resident employee is required to file a Canadian income tax return by 30 April (or 15 June if reporting self-employment income earned within Canada) following the tax year to report Canadian source compensation and compute the tax on it or claim an exemption from Canadian tax pursuant to an income tax treaty.
 Any income taxes withheld are applied as a credit against the non-resident employee’s final Canadian tax liability for the year calculated on the tax return and any excess withholding tax should be refunded to the non-resident employee by the CRA (or by Revenu Québec in respect of a Québec tax return) once the tax return has been assessed.
 Any income tax liability calculated on the tax return that is in excess of the employee’s withholding taxes must be paid by 30 April to avoid late payment interest and penalties.
 If the non-resident taxpayer is reporting self-employment income earned in Canada, late-filing penalties will apply on any tax still owing after 15 June, although arrears interest will be applied to any tax owing after the regular payment deadline of 30 April.
-To facilitate filing a return, the employee must apply to the CRA for either a Canadian Social Insurance Number or, in the event of being ineligible for a Social Insurance Number (e.g. the employee has left Canada and no longer has a valid Canadian work visa), of to the CRA for an Individual Tax Identification Number (this is a temporary tax number that is valid for three years and may be renewed).
+To facilitate filing a return, the employee must apply to Service Canada for a Canadian Social Insurance Number or, in the event of being ineligible for a Social Insurance Number (e.g. the employee has left Canada and no longer has a valid Canadian work visa), of to the CRA for an Individual Tax Identification Number (this is a temporary tax number that is valid for three years and may be renewed).

 Employers are required to report, withhold, and remit withholding tax for each of their non-resident employees unless a written waiver letter authorizing the reduction of, or the exemption from, Canadian withholding tax has been issued by CRA (and by Revenu Québec in respect of Québec tax withholdings), or the employer has registered with the CRA under the new non-resident employer program and its non-resident employees meet the criteria for exemption from withholding.